Project-Heritera/Heritage-Project/README.md

 - Badges - users can show off their progress to others.

 ## How to run
+### ⚠ Ensure You're In a python virtual environment when running the following commands

 After installing this repository, in a terminal, if you use Windows, run this command (or double click the file):